radoutska/ABZTestApp/README.md

 External libraries:
 - SwiftUI - used for creating UI
 - Combine - used for handling Asynchronous Data Streams
-- Alamofire - used for working with API and send image
-- Network - used for monitoring network connection
+- Alamofire - used for working with API, sending image, monitoring network connection
 - PhotosUI - used for photo picker

 Challenges: